jaya9850/my-java-work/Threads/readme.md

 - To perform tasks in parallel (e.g., downloading files, handling user input, etc.)
 - To keep user interfaces responsive.
 - To make better use of multicore processors.

+two ways
+ multiprocessing
+ multithreading

+ Multiprocessing:
+Multiprocessing is a technique where multiple processes run simultaneously, each with its own memory space.
+It allows programs to achieve parallelism by utilizing multiple CPU cores.
+Each process runs independently, so one process crashing does not affect others.
+This method is often used to bypass limitations like the Global Interpreter Lock (GIL) in some languages, such as Python.

+Multithreading:
+Multithreading is a technique where a single process creates multiple threads that run concurrently, sharing the same memory space.
+Threads are lighter weight than processes and can efficiently perform tasks that require frequent interaction or shared data.
+However, since threads share resources, care must be taken to avoid issues like race conditions and deadlocks.